Accessibility

 - Infographics must be easily readable, and their content must also be described in text format.

-Creating accessible content -Sway presentation (sign with UEF-account)
+Creating accessible content -Sway presentation (opens in new tab, sign with UEF-account)

-Creating accessible Word-Sway presentation (sign with UEF-account)
+Creating accessible Word-Sway presentation (opens in new tab, sign with UEF-account)

-Creating accessible PowerPoint files -Sway presentation (sign with UEF-account)
+Creating accessible PowerPoint files -Sway presentation (opens in new tab, sign with UEF-account)

-Accessible documents and templates in Heimo (sign in with UEF-account)
+Accessible documents and templates in Heimo (opens in new tab, sign in with UEF-account)

-Accessible images and infographics in Heimo (sign in with UEF-account)
+Accessible images and infographics in Heimo (opens in new tab, sign in with UEF-account)

 Research communication